 - Students must be matriculated in Emory College of Arts and Sciences or Oxford College.

 - Students must be in good academic standing.

 - Students may enroll in no more than six online courses over their career at Emory.

 - Emory or Oxford students may not enroll in an online course while studying abroad in the Emory Summer Study Abroad Program.

-Click here to view a printable Emory Online course list or scroll through the Summer Course Atlas below.
+Click here to view the Emory Online course list or scroll through the Summer Course Atlas coming January 2019.